 Even if a school has worked with an artist in the past, planning is important because new teachers, students, curriculum standards, and/or a new program may impact success.

 As a program start date approaches, the Cultural Arts Representatives should verify the artist’s space and technical requirements can be met.
 Such details can be found on each artists directory page.
 Additionally, Cultural Arts Representatives should confirm staff members who know how to operate equipment are available and scheduled to help on the program day.

 Many programs, especially visual art programs, require a school to provide supplies or pay an additional fee to the artist for supplies.
 It is the responsibility of the artist and the school equally to negotiate the terms of this obligation prior to the program.

-Artists prepare educational materials such as lesson plans, teacher guides, or study guides to help teachers prepare for an artist visit.
-At least two weeks before the United Arts-supported program, the artist is responsible for forwarding one copy of his/her educational materials to the school’s Cultural Arts Representative.
+Artists prepare educational materials such as lesson plans and/or study guides to help teachers prepare for an artist visit.
+At least two weeks before the United Arts-supported program, the artist is responsible for forwarding one copy of his/her educational materials.
 Cultural Arts Representatives are then responsible for distributing educational materials to school faculty prior to the artist’s arrival.

 Confirm Details with Artist

 One week before the program start date Cultural Arts Representatives should confirm previously agreed upon details with the artist and the school.
 If one has not already been forwarded, now is the time to send a welcome email to the artist.
 Logistical details such as parking and arrival procedures for the program should be included.
 See example email.